 Both are simple, make a ton, and everyone loves them.
 We’ve made each countless times, especially because one batch can feed the entire family (including all the young cousins!)

 When my mom saw a recipe to make Sheet Cake bites, we knew we had to give it a try.
 We ended up trying them for my nieces Sweet 16 Party and, as expected, they were devoured in minutes.
-We were sure to save a few for ourselves to sample, and we were so glad we did because they were so good!!
+We made sure to save a few for ourselves to sample, and we were so glad we did because they were so good!!

 - In a large bowl, mix sugar, flour, and salt, set aside.
 In a saucepan, bring water, cocoa powder, and butter to a boil.
-Remove from heat and pour over dry ingredients, lightly mixing together.
-Add milk and eggs and blend well.(batter will be thin)
+Remove from heat and pour over dry ingredients, mixing with a hand mixer.
+Add milk and eggs and blend well (batter will be thin).